descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 }
 ```

 Like before, the named version doesn't dangle and as such binding the lifetime of the temporary to the containing block makes more sense to the programmer than binding the lifetime of the temporary to the containing statement.
 In essence, from a programmer's perspective, **temporaries are anonymously named variables**.

-It should be noted too that besides increasing the lifespan of a temporary to a reasonable degree not only reduces dangling but also reduces the naming of variables which could be returned and dangled.
-This will encourage the use of temporaries instead of the present dangling that discourages the use of temporaries.
+It should be noted too that the current rules of temporaries discourages the use of temporaries because of the dangling it introduces.
+However, if the lifetime of temporaries was increased to a reasonable degree than programmers would use temporaries more.
+This would reduce dangling further because there would be fewer named variables that could be propagated outside of their containing scope.
+This would also improve code clarity by reducing the number of lines of code allowing any remaining dangling to be more clearly seen.

-Finally, such a feature would also help to fix several bugs we see in practice:
+*"Finally, such a feature would also help to ... fix several bugs we see in practice:"* [^bindp]

-Consider we have a function returning the value of a map element or a default value if no such element exists without copying it:
+*"Consider we have a function returning the value of a map element or a default value if no such element exists without copying it:"* [^bindp]

 ```cpp
 const V& findOrDefault(const std::map<K,V>& m, const K& key, const V& defvalue);
 ```

-then this results in a classical bug:
+*"then this results in a classical bug:"* [^bindp]

 ```cpp
 std::map<std::string, std::string> myMap;